opentofu/opentofu/docs/static-evaluation.md

 At this point, we now need to determine if pre-expanding modules and resources is simpler / less risk than changing provider mappings to be deferred through the entire application.
 Initial gut feeling is that provider mappings are fairly isolated to a few complex pieces of code, whereas module/resource expansion complexity is deeply ingrained in the whole codebase.

 #### Questions

-Is there a scenario in which it would make sense to pass a map of providers into a module?
-Is that worth considering as part of this work?

 Should variables be allowed in required_providers now or in the future?
 Could help with versioning / swapping out for testing?